Here are the most interesting facts about Kuwait, from remote-controlled camel racing to one of the richest populations in the world.

 10. In 1990, Iraq invaded and annexed Kuwait accusing the country of stealing its oil from a field near the border.
 In 1991, a US-led and UN-backed bombing military campaign liberated Kuwait in what became known as the Gulf War or the Persian Gulf War.

-11. In 2003, American forces invaded Iraq from Kuwait in the Second Iraq War that led to the ousting of Iraqi leader Saddam Hussein.
+11. In 2003, American forces invaded Iraq from Kuwait in the Second Iraq War, which led to the ousting of Iraqi leader Saddam Hussein.

 12. Kuwait is building the world’s tallest skyscraper.
 The proposed 1,001m (3,284ft) Burj Mubarak al-Kabir is expected to be completed in 2030.
 Its height is a reference to the classic collection of Middle Eastern and South Asian folk tales, One Thousand and One Arabian Nights.